TOUCHDOWN CLUB'S UPCOMING EVENT

 COMMUNITY SERVICE PROJECTS

-Click the Facebook logo to go to Touchdown Houston on Facebook and ask to friend us, and we, of course, will say yes.
-Then you can see multiple photos from our events.
+Click the Facebook logo to go to Touchdown Club of Houston on Facebook and see multiple photos from our events.
 You also can find out about upcoming TD Club events via Facebook.
 Join us, because we think this Facebook thing is going to be around for a while.

 HOW TO GET ALERTS THROUGH FACEBOOK